Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 Other nutrients: High in fiber, protein, folate, iron, magnesium, and more.

-Why it’s great: Chickpeas are incredibly versatile and provide an excellent balance of protein and fiber.
+Why it’s great: Chickpeas, also known as garbanzo beans, are incredibly versatile and provide an excellent source of protein, fiber, and scores of phytonutrients.

-How to eat: Use in hummus, roast for a crunchy snack, or toss into salads and soups.
+How to eat: Use in hummus, roast for a crunchy snack, or toss into soups, salads, crudite dips, and more.

 8. Almonds